AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/req_set.rst

-A few chapters are not included for the following reasons:
+Several chapters are not included for the following reasons:

 .. csv-table::
    :header: "Chapter", "Not included because ..."